jokijen/hyped-climbing-tracker/README.md

 - Users can log (incl. review) routes they have climbed.
 They can also add public comments under the climbs.
 - Administrators can also add crags and climbs.
 - Administrators can remove user comments on routes.
+- Administrators can suspend and free non-admin users

 ### Crags